CraftedRO/FusionGen-SRP6-WotLK/README.md

 ### Compatibility
 This CMS shoud be compatible with the latest TrinityCore and AzerothCore 3.3.5 emulators with [SRP6](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
-For other emulators check [FusionGEN](https://github.com/FusionGen) project github page.
+For other emulators check official [FusionGEN](https://github.com/FusionGen) project github page.